David v Goliath

 Humour plays a crucial role in this reversal.
 The image is knowingly irreverent, confronting the sanctity of art history by taping a banana to the body of a classical sculpture, the work mirrors Cattelan’s conceptual provocation while simultaneously grounding it within the weight of historical tradition.
 The image is both homage and critique acknowledging the endurance of canonical artworks while questioning the seriousness and authority that often surrounds them.

 Ultimately, this work reflects on how artistic value is constructed across centuries.
-By collapsing Michelangelo’s Renaissance ideal and Cattelan’s contemporary provocation into a single frame, the work asks whether today’s irreverent gestures might themselves become tomorrow’s monuments.
+By collapsing Michelangelo’s Renaissance ideal and Cattelan’s contemporary provocation into a single frame, my work asks whether today’s irreverent gestures might themselves become tomorrow’s monuments.
 In this sense, David v Goliath stages an ongoing battle between reverence and disruption, reminding viewers that art history is not a stable hierarchy but a constantly shifting contest of ideas.